roemvaar/cs_notes/docs/algorithms/bit_manipulation.md

 - **Reverse Bits**

 ## Bit Numbering (MSB vs LSB and Little Endian vs Big Endian)

 "The order in which the bytes are stored in data memory"

-MSB - Most Significant Bit (the bit in a multiple-bit binary number with the largest value) LSB - Least Significant Bit (the bit in a multiple-bit binary number with the smallest value)
+MSB - Most Significant Bit (the bit in a multiple-bit binary number with the largest value)

+LSB - Least Significant Bit (the bit in a multiple-bit binary number with the smallest value)

-Big endian:
+Big-endian:
-MSB is stored in the first data memory address (lowest memory address) and LSB is stored in the last data memory address (highest memory address).
+MSB is stored in the first data memory address (lowest memory address), and LSB is stored in the last data memory address (highest memory address).

-Little endian:
+Little-endian:
-LSB in first memory address and MSB in the last.
+LSB in the first memory address and MSB in the last.

 ## Must study problems: